-ABS is the alcohol wholesaler of beer, wine and spirits for Montgomery County.
-ABS operates 25 beer, wine and spirits stores and one spirits-only store in Poolesville.
-It manages alcohol licensing, enforcement, and education for more than 1,000 businesses.
-Generating more than $35 million in net income annually, ABS profits are used to pay down County debt with a large portion deposited in the County general fund to pay for resident services that would otherwise be funded by County tax dollars.
+ABS is the alcohol wholesaler of beer, wine and spirits for Montgomery County and operates 26 retail stores throughout the County.
+In addition, ABS manages alcohol licensing, enforcement, and education for more than 1,000 businesses.
+Generating more than $35 million in net income annually, its profits are used to pay down County debt with a large portion deposited in the general fund to pay for resident services that would otherwise be funded by County tax dollars.